wcshds/gpui-vue/docs/architecture.md

 11. `grid-cols-N` and `grid-rows-N` map only positive `u16` counts (`1..=65535`) to GPUI's uniform tracks.
 Placement maps `col`/`row` auto, positive `u16` spans, full span, and independently cascading start/end lines onto GPUI [`GridPlacement`](https://docs.rs/gpui/0.2.2/gpui/enum.GridPlacement.html): explicit lines are restricted to its nonzero `i16` range (`-32768..=-1` or `1..=32767`). `none`, subgrid, arbitrary/custom-property placement, arbitrary track lists, and CSS template grammar have no equivalent in this mapping.
 12. Element opacity uses GPUI's [`Styled::opacity(f32)`](https://docs.rs/gpui/0.2.2/gpui/trait.Styled.html#method.opacity).
 Bare `opacity-N` is a `0..=100` percentage; bracketed unit values are `0..=1`, and bracketed percentages carry `%`.
 The safe subset rejects ambiguous `opacity-[50]` rather than silently choosing percentage semantics.
 13. Aspect ratios set GPUI's optional width/height `f32` refinement. `square`, `video`, and positive finite functional or bracketed `N/D` fractions are supported; `aspect-auto` is rejected because an absent refinement cannot reliably clear a ratio established by the regular or inherited style path.
-14. Line height uses GPUI [`Styled::line_height`](https://docs.rs/gpui/0.2.2/gpui/trait.Styled.html#method.line_height): the six named values become relative definite lengths, while a bare finite nonnegative `leading-N` becomes `N × 0.25rem`.
-Bracket arbitrary leading is not accepted.
+14. Typography maps `font-sans` to `.SystemUIFont` and `font-mono` to `SF Mono`; arbitrary family names remain rejected.
+The default text scale and safe finite nonnegative `text-[Npx]` / `text-[Nrem]` lower to typed sizes.
+Line height uses GPUI [`Styled::line_height`](https://docs.rs/gpui/0.2.2/gpui/trait.Styled.html#method.line_height): the six named values become relative definite lengths, a bare finite nonnegative `leading-N` becomes `N × 0.25rem`, and safe finite nonnegative `leading-[Npx]` / `leading-[Nrem]` lower to absolute lengths.
+Nonnegative unitless and percentage bracket forms lower to relative lengths, so `leading-[1.5]` and `leading-[150%]` both become `relative(1.5)`.
 15. A declared slot may be invoked through the typed Rust API or one direct `<slot>` outlet.
 Static outlet names and scoped props are type checked; unit props may be omitted, non-unit props are required, and fallback is lazy.
 A second outlet for the same declared slot is conservatively rejected even across conditional branches.
 Providers yield one `SlotContent` / `AnyElement`; multiple roots receive a synthetic `div`.
 16. A simple PascalCase identifier selects the component lane.
 Tags choose either a complete `:props={...}` value or individual attributes lowered through the generated typestate builder.
 They accept optional `:slots={...}`, or a non-self-closing body whose ordinary children provide `default` and whose direct `<template #name={pattern}>` children provide named slots; these modes cannot be mixed. `key` / `:key`, typed `@event` / `on:event` listeners, conditional chains, and keyed `v-for` are supported.
 Ordinary classes/IDs, `v-show`, and component-event modifiers remain rejected rather than introducing a semantic host wrapper.

 ## Evolution path

-1. Grow the typed intrinsic/component surface, keyboard semantics, accessibility, and the documented class matrix.
+1. Grow the remaining typed intrinsic/component surface beyond the implemented keyboard, pointer, drag/drop, focus, wheel/pinch, and controlled `TextModelBinding` host surface, including `v-model` template lowering and a custom-component model convention, broader keyboard semantics, accessibility, and the documented class matrix.
 2. Extend the persistent PascalCase host beyond the current typed prop/slot/event/lifecycle surface with carefully specified native event conveniences, provide/inject, and broader accessibility behavior while keeping `Render`/`Entity` as the ownership boundary.
 3. Grow the explicit `Memo<T, D>` cache into dependency-aware computed/watch conveniences where entity subscriptions and GPUI's executor provide the correct ownership and disposal semantics.
 4. If desired, add a `.vue`-like file frontend that emits the same internal template representation/Rust code.
 Keep it independent of the runtime.